-In the mission statement of Atonement, we declare that we are “a church under the leadership of Jesus Christ where . . .” and then we go on to list several statements that describe how that leadership is lived out.
-The very first one states that “growth is expected.”
-That spiritual growth, the act of moving closer in a relationship to Jesus Christ takes place in what we like to call the faith journey.
-It’s YOUR journey—the church, the pastors, it’s members, no one else can take that journey or contribute to it’s progress for you.
+In the mission statement of Atonement, we declare that we are “a church under the leadership of Jesus Christ where . . .” and then we o list several statements that describe how that leadership is lived out.
+The very first statement is “growth is expected.”
+Spiritual growth, the act of moving closer in a relationship to Jesus Christ takes place in what we call the faith journey.
+It’s YOUR journey—the church, the pastors, it’s members, no one else can take that journey it’s for you.

 The faith journey can be graphically depicted as our path toward growing closer to Jesus.
 Becoming an active part of the Atonement faith community will challenge you as well as deepen your relationship with the Savior of the world.

 Our job is to help you grow closer to Jesus and over the past few years our leadership has been exploring ways to accelerate this growth.
 You will find that your faith journey toward Jesus will exhibit certain characteristics in your life, many which will be obvious to you and to others.
 On this page and in other resources, we’ll attempt to illustrate what we have learned about spiritual growth to help you understand this journey.

-By the way, the study of this faith journey is not some unique teaching at Atonement nor is it a homegrown concept.
+The study of faith journey is not unique teaching at Atonement nor is it a homegrown concept.
 It is part of a study of over 500,000 people in more than 2,000 churches.
-Data has been collected and analyzed to help us understand how one is able to grow as well as practices and beliefs that indicate movement.
+Data has been collected and analyzed to help us understand how one is able to grow as well as practices and beliefs that benchmark faith growth.
 Atonement continues to take part in this study to measure how well our people are moving along in their spiritual growth.
 We encourage you to participate the next time we announce a survey to gauge its effectiveness in helping personal spiritual growth.